webgpu/webgpufundamentals/webgpu/lessons/webgpu-memory-layout.md

    This makes a new `Float32Array` on an **existing buffer**.
 The view starts at `byteOffset` and is `length` units long.
-So if we passed 3 or length the view would be 3 float32 values long (12 bytes) of `someArrayBuffer`
+So if we passed 3 for length the view would be 3 float32 values long (12 bytes) of `someArrayBuffer`

 Using this last form we could change the code above to this